jh3nd3rs0n/jargyle/README.md

 ```

-`jargyle.server.socks5.XmlFileSourceUsernamePasswordAuthenticator`: This class authenticates the username and password based on the <a href="#managing_socks5_users">XML file of users</a> whose file name is provided as a parameter string
+`jargyle.server.socks5.XmlFileSourceUsernamePasswordAuthenticator`: This class authenticates the username and password based on the [XML file of users](#36-managing-socks5-users-for-usernamepassword-authentication) whose file name is provided as a parameter string

 Partial command line example: